The Stamford Historical Society

 Ferries of Yesteryear

-As there is intermittent talk about reviving ferry services between Stamford and Manhattan (Stamford Ferry Study Web Site) as well as across Long Island Sound (New York Times Archive), we thought it might be nice to take a look back to when ferries did ply their trade from Stamford … way way back!
+As there is intermittent talk about reviving ferry services between Stamford and Manhattan (Stamford Ferry Feasibility Study) as well as across Long Island Sound (New York Times Archive), we thought it might be nice to take a look back to when ferries did ply their trade from Stamford … way way back!

 As the chapter Marine Commerce and Yachting from Picturesque Stamford shows, “steam communication by water with the metropolis was organized on a permanent basis, though for more than a score of years prior to that time steamers were running here more or less regularly, in connection with calls at other Sound ports.”